Page created on June 3, 2021. Last updated on March 20, 2023 at 10:41

 - Good for soft tissue imaging

-- Patient cooperation is required – anxiolytic or anaesthetic may be required
+- Patient cooperation is required, as they must lie still for some time – anxiolytic or anaesthetic may be required

 - Slow (20-30 minutes)